 Just in case you'd like to know, the best fan-fiction stories I've found have these qualities...

 3. Uncompromised morals and unswerving devotion are an important part of the charm and reality of the truest of true love, as I know it to be.
 (This is because they are essential aspects of self-mastery, which is integral to the effective manifestation of Love.)
-Thus they constitute some of the most cherished and endearing qualities of Edward & Bella's relationship, in my view, and any careless instances of premarital sex or lust between them and/or any serious romantic interest shown toward an alternative but less-than-eternal companion, significantly detracts from the appeal of a story.
+Thus they constitute some of the most cherished and endearing qualities of Edward & Bella's relationship, in my view, and any instances of lustful carelessness or less than genuine interest/earnestness toward a romantic companion, significantly detracts from the appeal of a story.
 Some few listed among my favorites sadly still involve such compromising elective premises or situations in one way or another, but not many - and it takes a lot of otherwise very true-to-character writing to make up for it (if such a thing ever really can be done).
 Other forms of character degradation (such as presentations of them as immature, irresponsible, shallow, uncaring, fickle, or otherwise negative) are also unwelcome.

 4. The story must be compatible with a true sense of Joy in the end.
 Since Renesmee is a key part of the true joy of the Twilight series, such a fanfiction that doesn't allow for her existence (or, alternatively, an equivalent character), is missing out on an important element which perhaps nothing else can make up for.
 On the other hand, stories that enhance what joy the series already contains (such as by miraculously yet reasonably bringing back Edward's parents, for instance) are of special interest.
 Basically, I wouldn't mind seeing our unsung heroes get a little more credit for their efforts. :)